HathorNetwork/rfcs/text/0033-private-network-guide.md

 #### Important Note

 Note that we used a server from our public testnet in the config above.
-This was done because the hathor-wallet-headless needs it to be able to start a wallet and generate an address for it in the following commands.
-From now on, we won't need to do it anymore.
+This was done because the hathor-wallet-headless needs it to be able to start a wallet and generate an address for it.

-However, to make things easier, we use the same address prefix as the public testnet in the next sections when configuring our private network, since we used it to generate an address.
-Otherwise, we would need to make an address translation from one prefix to another.
+In the next section we will translate this public testnet address to an address for our private network.

 ### Creating the genesis block and transactions
 Now that we have an address, we will use it to create our genesis block and our two initial transactions.

-Run this code in a python shell inside our hathor-core Docker image, to create the output script for the genesis.
-Keep note of the returned value to be used in the next steps as the GENESIS_OUTPUT_SCRIPT.
+The following command runs a python shell inside our hathor-core Docker image, to create the output script for the genesis.

 You need to replace `<address>` with the address you got in previous steps.